Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### KM Refresh {#sec-crypt-km-refresh}

-The short lived SEK is regenerated for cryptographic reasons when enough packets have been encrypted.
+The short lived SEK is regenerated for cryptographic reasons when a pre-determined number of packets has been encrypted.
 The KM refresh period is determined by the implementation.
 The receiver knows which SEK (odd or even) was used to encrypt the packet by means of the KK field of the SRT Data Packet ({{data-pkt}}).